rehierl/node-tree-outliner/readme.md

 ## Notes

 **Note** -
 I can not guarantee that I didn't make an error.
-All I can do is to try to be a thorough as I can.
+All I can do is to try to be as thorough as I can.
 So I need to ask this: If you spot a conceptual problem, then (by all means) please point it out.